tombui98/Tombui98/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Logistics
+A Data Analytics Boot Camp
 - 🌱 I’m currently learning ...
 Data Analytics
 - 👯 I’m looking to collaborate on ...
 Data Analytics
 - 🤔 I’m looking for help with ...
 Data Analytics